michaelgrn/SampleCode/Web Development/README.md

 https://piret.info/

-Further more, the LITERATE folder contains code for a research driven web app that I contributed to.
-Further details can be seen in the folder.
+The LITERATE folder contains code for a research driven web app that I contributed to.
+Further details can be seen there.